yqsongGitHub/RENC/README.md

 The output is a .RENC.search.txt file with annotation of information as follows.
 column | name | explanation
 ------ | ---- | ------------
-1th | enhancer | the input genomic coordinates of specific duplication hotspots 2th | gene | the target gene.
+1th | enhancer | genomic coordinate of duplicated strongest enhancer associated with the input target gene (based on PETs).
 If no results are found, return a placeholder (.)
+2th | gene | the target gene.
+If no results are found, return a placeholder (.)

-### Routine analysis 3: Get genomic coordinates of the duplicated enhancers associated with input target genes.
+### Routine analysis 3: Get  genomic coordinate of the duplicated strongest enhancer associated with the input target gene (based on PETs).

 If using multiple regions as input, please separate them with a semicolon (;).
 If no results are found, return a placeholder (.).